Soapnet: Movies

 In late 2008, the network entered into a distribution agreement with Sony Pictures Television to air a package of recent films from the studio's library and some archived content on weekend evenings, along with several 20th Century Fox films and some in ABC and ABC Family's telefilm archive aimed at the network's target audience.
-The network discontinued airing films on April 30, 2011 as the network's operations began to wind down, with much of its film library migrating to Lifetime Movie Network (which is owned in part by Disney through A&E Networks).
+The network stopped airing films on April 30, 2011 as the network's began to decline, with much of its film library migrating to Lifetime Movie Network (which is owned in part by Disney through A&E Networks).